matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

     }

 .m.rule.suppress_notices
   Matches messages with 'msgtype' of 'notice'.
+This should be an override rule such that, when enabled, it takes priority over content / sender / room rules.

   Definition::